xli04/cs3500-Reversi/src/README.md

    some form of strategy to select their moves)

 2. Quick Start
+   User can choose the type of players in the reversi game by themselves by entering two additional strings after type the java -jar NameOfJARFile.jar. ex. java -jar NameOfJARFile.jar human human means this game will be played by two human players, there are four types of ai players offered, easy, medium, mediumplus and hard.
    Player can select/deselect the cell by CLICKING the hexagon they want to select, and if this is in their turn, the message"it's your turn" will be showed in the north panel net to the current turn they can choose to press ENTER to place a cell in the position they selected or press SPACE